 - Employee Health Benefits Associate (EHBA)

-You can usually find or take the courses needed to get designations like these, or others, through professional organizations like the National Association of Health Underwriters (NAHU), the National Association of Insurance and Financial Advisors (NAIFA), or America’s Health Insurance Plans (AHIP).
+You can usually find or take the courses needed to get designations like these, or others, through professional organizations like the National Association of Benefits and Insurance Professionals (NABIP) — formerly the National Association of Health Underwriters (NAHU), the National Association of Insurance and Financial Advisors (NAIFA), or America’s Health Insurance Plans (AHIP).
 In fact, these organizations offer many learning tools and events to help agents expand their knowledge and grow professionally!
 If you’d like, you can also get full access to Knight School, Ritter Insurance Marketing’s proprietary multi-media training experience for insurance agents, for free just by registering with our website.

 3. Learn a New Language